Exterior Algebra #5: EA as Linearized Set Theory?

 3. The Meet

 The meet, denoted \(\vee\) and pronounced ‘vee’ if you want, is the linearization of set intersection \(\cap\).
 It’s also occasionally called the “antiwedge” or the “regressive product” (because it reduces grades. these people also call \(\^\) the ‘progressive’ product).
-It feels slightly strange to call it the ‘meet’ if we don’t also call \(\^\) the ‘join’, so let’s try to start doing that.
-I’m capitalizing it because I find it hard to read otherwise, since it’s such an ordinary word.
+It feels slightly strange to call it the ‘meet’ if we don’t also call \(\^\) the ‘join’, but, whatever.

 The meet is the dual of the wedge product with respect to the complement \(\star\):